-Masaki is SEVP/CTO/Head of Software Division at eSOL, the company that provides POSIX/AUTOSAR/TRON RTOS, various embedded software development tools and full-stack engineering services.
-He has more than 25 years of experience in the field of OS architecture and related technologies for use in a wide range of embedded system applications including automotive, industrial, and electronic appliances.
-In the last decade he is working on a scalable heterogenous-multi-manycore OS called eMCOS, application parallelization tools eMBP, domain-knowledge-based-machine-learned driver models eBRAD, Scrum development eWeaver, and functional safety.
-He also acts as an architect of AUTOSAR Adaptive Platform specification, IEEE Std.
-2804 SHIM WG Chair, Vice-chair of Embedded Multicore Consortium, Chief Architect for AUBASS, visiting research fellow at Advanced Multicore Processor Research Institute at Waseda University, among others.
+Masaki is the Software CTO at eSOL, the company that provides ITRON/T-Kernel/ POSIX RTOS, as well as various engineering services.
+He has more than 18 years of experience in the field of OS architecture and related technologies for use in wide range of embedded system applications including car-infotainment.
+He has authored/co-authored multiple popular Japanese books and international articles on OS and embedded systems.
+He has given technical talks conferences in Japan and US.
+He also acts as: Multicore Association SHIM Working Group chair, visiting research fellow at Advanced Multicore Processor Research Institute at Waseda University, steering committee of T-Engine forum, JEITA microprocessor technical committee, among others.

 * If you wish to modify any information or update your photo, please contact the web email@example.com